adrian-dobre/Phantom-Controller/Readme.md

 ![Schematic](./resources/schematic/Schematic_PhantomController.svg?raw=true)

-I also build a custom PCB, you can check out [Gerber files here](./resources/gerber/Gerber_PhantomController.zip).
+I also built a custom PCB, you can check out [Gerber files here](./resources/gerber/Gerber_PhantomController.zip).
 Or you can use the [easyEDA project from here](./resources/easyEDA/PhantomController).

 **IMPORTANT NOTE**: It seems that the [BME280 sensor that I used](https://www.banggood.com/CJMCU-280E-BME280-High-Precision-Atmospheric-Pressure-Sensor-Module-Board-p-1897807.html?rmmds=myorder&cur_warehouse=CN) has a different pin layout than most other sensors on the market.
 Make sure you use the same sensor or adjust the PCB/connections to your own sensor.
 In general, please check all the connections match before soldering stuff :).